By purchasing the Mandelin Reagent SIN Test Kit you support our fight for drug policy based on harm reduction, human rights, and facts, not prejudice.

 - Carefully not to touch the sample with the bottle, remove the cap, twist the bottle upside-down and wait for 1 drop to fall.
 Replace the cap.

 - Immediately observe the color change and compare it with the Mandelin color chart.
 No reaction within the first 30 seconds or unexpected results indicate the sample doesn’t contain the expected substance or is adulterated.

 - Neutralize the reaction with baking soda (optional) and flush in a sink under running water for a few minutes.

-No reaction is caused by MDPV, methylone, caffeine and many other substances (or lack of active ingredient).
+No reaction can be caused by MDPV, methylone, caffeine and many other substances (or lack of active ingredient).